Capture of Lesbœufs: Analysis

 The attack by XIV Corps had captured the last prepared German defences on a 2000 yd front, forced a swift retirement on the German field artillery and took many prisoners, some so demoralised that 100 men gave up to one soldier.
 A German bombardment began on Lesbœufs as soon as it was occupied but the area was mostly avoided during the consolidation and few casualties were caused.
 All of the objectives on the Guards Division front had been taken and the two brigades dug in from the Lesbœufs–Le Transloy road to Windy Trench.
 Touch was gained with the 6th Division but a gap on the left next to the 21st Division was covered by a defensive flank.
 The uncertainty about the left flank led Fielding and the corps commander to decide not to attempt to exploit the victory at Lesbœufs, despite the disarray observed among the German survivors, who were seen retreating without weapons.

-The failure to take Gueudecourt to the north constricted the front from which an exploitation could be mounted and night was soon to fall.
-T. O. Marden, the 6th Division historian and commander of the 114th Brigade, 38th Division in 1916, called the attack one of the most successful on the Somme and that good weather, good observation, a carefully arranged creeping barrage and an effective preliminary bombardment contributed to the victory.
+The failure to take Gueudecourt to the north constricted the front from which exploitation could be mounted and night was soon to fall.
+Thomas Marden, the 6th Division historian and commander of the 114th Brigade, 38th Division in 1916, called the attack one of the most successful on the Somme and that good weather, good observation, a carefully arranged creeping barrage and an effective preliminary bombardment contributed to the victory.
 Parts of the 51st and 52nd Reserve divisions counter-attacked to recapture Morval further south but were only able to advance a short distance and cover the withdrawal of their artillery, eventually forming new a line along the Le Transloy road, 1000 yd east of Morval but no troops were available to counter-attack at Lesbœufs.
 The village and Morval were later handed over to the French Sixth Army, to assist with the attack on Sailly-Saillisel.